 \subsection{Training}

-We adopt the hyperparameter configuration from s1~\cite{muennighoff2025s1}, with the exception of batch size, which we reduced from 16 to 8 due to resource constraints.
+We adopt the hyperparameter configuration from s1~\citep{muennighoff2025s1}, with the exception of batch size, which we reduced from 16 to 8 due to resource constraints.
 Specifically, the training hyperparameters are as follows: learning rate of $10^{-5}$, minimum learning rate of $0$, weight decay of $10^{-4}$, total batch size of $8$, training conducted for $5$ epochs, and a cosine learning rate scheduler with warmup ratio of $0.05$.
-Adam~\cite{kingma2015adam} is used with $\beta_1 = 0.9$ and $\beta_2 = 0.95$.
+Adam~\citep{kingma2015adam} is used with $\beta_1 = 0.9$ and $\beta_2 = 0.95$.
 The maximum sequence and token lengths are set to 20,000.
-Regarding the GRPO part, we use a maximum completion length of $256$ (1,024) tokens, generate $8$~($2$) completions per prompt, and set the maximum step to $10$ due to constraints (parentheses denote mathematical reasoning parameters in case of difference).
-For \model, the probability of using GRPO is $0.01$.
+GRPO uses accuracy and format rewards following~\citet{guo2025deepseek}. \model uses a maximum completion length of 1,024 ($256$) tokens, generates 2~($8$) completions per prompt, and sets the maximum step to $10$ due to the resource constraints (parentheses denote factual reasoning parameters in case of difference).
+We also use a loss coefficient for GRPO as $0.01$ for mathematical reasoning and $0.5$ for factual reasoning.
 We train the model with three different random seeds to calculate the standard error.
-For s1K-X dataset, we use Google Translate to translate s1K-1.1 dataset into multiple languages used in MGSM benchmark: Bengali, Germany, Spanish, French, Japanese, Russian, Swahili, Telugu, Thai, and Chinese.
+For the s1K-X dataset, we use Google Translate to translate the s1K-1.1 dataset into multiple languages used in the MGSM benchmark: Bengali, German, Spanish, French, Japanese, Russian, Swahili, Telugu, Thai, and Chinese.